boostorg/website/site-tools/README.txt

 docs        Update the documentation list from doc/libraries.xml.
             Requires php to be on the path and the site to be configured.

-start       Setup the state file and regenerate html files from the old
-            hashes files.

 ----------------------------------------------------------------------

 Copyright 2011 Daniel James